Hongkongers: Terminology

-During the British colonial era, terms like Hong Kong Chinese and Hong Kong Britons were used to distinguish the British and Chinese populations that lived in the city.
+During the British colonial era, terms like Hong Kong Chinese and Hong Kong Britons were used to distinguish the British and Chinese populations that lived in the territory.

 Residency status

 The term Hongkongers most often refers to legal residents of Hong Kong, as recognised under Hong Kong Basic Law.
 Hong Kong Basic Law gives a precise legal definition of a Hong Kong resident.
 Under Article 24 of the Basic Law, Hong Kong residents can be further classified as permanent or non-permanent residents.
-Non-permanent residents are those who have the right to hold a Hong Kong Identity Card, but have no right to abode in Hong Kong.
+Non-permanent residents are those who have the right to hold a Hong Kong Identity Card, but do not have the right to abode in Hong Kong.
 Permanent residents are those who have the right to hold a Hong Kong Permanent Identity Card as well as the right of abode.

 The Basic Law allows residents to acquire right of abode by birth in Hong Kong, or in some other ways.
 For example, residents of China may settle in Hong Kong for family reunification purposes if they obtain a one-way permit (for which there may be a waiting time of several years).
+As of 2024, the average waiting time for a one-way permit has been reported to range from 3 to 5 years, depending on individual circumstances and quotas set by the Mainland authorities.

-Formally speaking, Hong Kong does not confer its own citizenship, although the term Hong Kong citizen is used colloquially to refer to permanent residents of the city.
-Hong Kong does not require applicants for naturalisation to take a language test to become a permanent resident.
+Formally speaking, the government of Hong Kong does not confer its own citizenship, although the term Hong Kong citizen is used colloquially to refer to permanent residents of the city.
+Hong Kong does not require a language or civic test for permanent residency.
+However, for Chinese nationality applications through naturalisation, basic proficiency in Cantonese and knowledge of local customs may be considered as part of the discretionary process.
 However, Hong Kong migrants and residents are assumed to understand their obligation under Article 24 of the Hong Kong Basic Law to abide by the laws of Hong Kong.

+As of 2025, discussions have emerged regarding potential amendments to clarify residency status, especially in light of geopolitical shifts and emigration trends.
+No official changes have been implemented yet, but reviews are ongoing.